 Without this safe harbor, "Hospitals will not feel confident that they can donate IT items and services without risk of prosecution," wrote AHA Executive Vice President Richard Pollack, in a Dec.
 5 letter to HHS Inspector General Daniel Levinson.
-"The (office of the inspector general's) failure to provide an antikickback safe harbor imperils an important opportunity to increase physician use of EHRs and thereby significantly improve quality of care for patients."
-The letter was submitted in response to the solicitation of public comments on the proposed rule changes.
+"The (inspector general's office) failure to provide an antikickback safe harbor imperils an important opportunity to increase physician use of EHRs and thereby significantly improve quality of care for patients."
+Last month, Pollack reminded AHA members that they have until Dec.
+12 to submit their own comments to the OIG and the CMS.

 Pollack's letter urged the OIG to expand the proposed list of protected donation recipients to include physician assistants and nurse practitioners, as well as skilled-nursing facilities and other "federally qualified health centers."

-"Safe harbors that address hospitals' concerns will go far toward achieving the policy goal of increasing physician use of IT and expanding information exchange," Pollack wrote.
-"Without these changes, hospitals will not have the needed flexibility to work constructively with physicians to realize the promise of IT for improving quality of care." -- by Andis Robeznieks
+"Without these changes, hospitals will not have the needed flexibility to work constructively with physicians to realize the promise of IT for improving quality of care," Pollack wrote.